louisnguyen7/Job-Vacancies-in-Canada-Data-Analysis/README.md

 - ✅ Created visualizations such as:
   - Line charts for time-series trends
   - Bar charts for regional comparisons
-  - Heatmaps for vacancy distribution across sectors and locations

 ---

 ## 📦 Dataset

-- Source: Statistics Canada
+- Source: Statistics Canada and Government of Ontario
 - Format: CSV
 - Size: Large-scale (100k+ rows depending on the time period and filters)